dilonsm/Nika/README.md

 ### About
 'Nika' is a work in progress Game Engine which is being written in C++.

-If you want to try it, you need Visual Studio.
+If you want to try it, you will need Visual Studio.

 **1) Clone it via terminal.**